streetturtle/awesome-wm-widgets/_tips/awesome-buttons.md

 }
 ```

 Next step is to add some margins and a background.
-For background we use `wibox.container.background`, it allows to set the background itself (`bg = '#4C566A'`).
-By using alpha channel it's possible to make background transparent (`bg = '#00000000'`) which will be useful in the next step when adding hover effect.
-Apart from background, it also sets shape and borders, which allows to create 'outline' buttons (`shape_border_width = 1, shape_border_color = '#4C566A'`).
-So these three types are shown in the example below:
+For background we'll use `wibox.container.background`, it allows to set the background itself (`bg = '#4C566A'`).
+By using alpha channel it's possible to make a transparent background (`bg = '#00000000'`) which will be useful in the next step when adding hover effect.
+Apart from a background, it also sets shape and borders, which allows to create 'outline' buttons (`shape_border_width = 1, shape_border_color = '#4C566A'`).
+These three types are shown in the example below:

 <div class="row">
   <div class="col s6">